 Placing more emphasis on trips.

 The major advantage of Exploration 1 was that it followed a temporal order of the trip, but the disadvantages included a lot of redundant information on each card which could be grouped together to reduce information overload.
 Moreover, this design was drastically different from any design patterns currently being used in the app.

-For exploration 2, we explored re-using the nested tab navigation from the top-level screen, but based on the feedback from the senior designers – we realized that the removal of the 'Trips' tab between the two pages could lead to confusion and would be inconsistent.
+We also explored re-using the nested tab navigation from the top-level screen, but based on the feedback from the senior designers – we realized that the removal of the 'Trips' tab between the two pages could lead to confusion and would be inconsistent.
 Additionally, this layout gives rise to a potential confusion about what happens when the 'Share' icon is tapped – does it only share the 'Flights' of the shortlist, or the entire shortlist?

 The direction we ended up going for was a long scroll with collapsible cards.
 This allowed for easy comparison by grouping common info and fixed the mental model issue of sharing a 'trip' vs just sectors.